What is Design and Visual Communication about?

 Within Design and Visual Communication, design consists of product design and spatial design.

 Spatial design is about the designing of three-dimensional spaces in terms of how they are experienced, occupied, or used by people.
 These spaces can range from those defined by walls and physical elements to those more permeable and determined by ritual, activity, or occupancy.
-Spatial design incorporates concepts from such fields as architecture, interior design, landscape architecture, and urban design.
+Spatial design incorporates concepts from architecture, interior design, landscape architecture, and urban design.

-By developing the skills and techniques of Design and Visual Communication, learners will discover how to give form and expression to their ideas.
-In order to create purposeful and future-focused design ideas, learners must be willing to experiment, develop, respond to feedback, and reflect on their design thinking to improve and refine the product and spatial design ideas they propose.
-This helps to build confidence in their strengths, talents, and abilities, as well as resilience, resourcefulness, and a sense of ethical responsibility to the peoples and places they are designing for.
+By developing the skills and techniques of Design and Visual Communication, ākonga will discover how to give form and expression to their ideas.
+In order to create purposeful and future-focused design ideas, ākonga must be willing to experiment, develop, respond to feedback, and reflect on their design thinking.

 Subject-specific terms can be found in the glossary.